 The Law Offices of Jeremy A. Wechsler

-1. Find a qualified estate planning attorney who is an expert in estate planning who will know the right questions to ask to draft your plan.
-For instance, ask if your attorney is a member of WealthCounsel and ElderCounsel, the premier national estate planning organization.
+1. Choose An Attorney: Find a qualified estate planning attorney who is an expert in estate planning who will know the right questions to ask to draft your plan.
+For instance, ask if your attorney is a member of WealthCounsel, the premier national estate planning organization (Hint: Jeremy is!).

-2. Determine the value of your estate – tally up all of your assets and liabilities for estate tax purposes.
+2. Understand Your Estate: Determine the value of your estate – tally up all of your assets and liabilities for estate tax purposes.
 The federal exemption is currently high, and very few estates will be taxed at the federal level.

-3. Talk to your attorney about how to reduce Pennsylvania Inheritance Tax for your heirs, and how to effectively “disinherit the IRS” from some of your estate.
+3. Extra Tax?
+No Thanks!
+Talk to your attorney about how to reduce Pennsylvania Inheritance Tax for your heirs, and how to effectively “disinherit the IRS” from some of your estate.

-4. Gather important documents, such as life insurance policies, annuities, pensions, retirement accounts, IRA’s, 401(k)’s, bank accounts, savings accounts, securities, real property deeds, mortgages and loans.
+4. Organize Organize Organize: Gather important documents, such as life insurance policies, annuities, pensions, retirement accounts, IRA’s, 401(k)’s, bank accounts, savings accounts, securities, real property deeds, mortgages and loans.
 Organizing these items is key.

-5. Consider who will be your Executor, Power of Attorney and Trustee.
-These are all important roles, and working with an attorney to choose the individuals you will appoint is key.
+5. Choosing Helpers: Consider who you will appoint as Executor, Power of Attorney and Trustee.
+These are all important roles, your attorney can help explore the best options for your circumstances.

-9. Make sure you have a long-term care plan.
+9. Long-Term Care: Make sure you have a long-term care plan.
 Look at life insurance with long-term care benefits attached to the policies.
-Our office can help you explore these solutions.
+Consider a Medicaid Trust.
+Our office can help you explore these solutions and more.